Business of Apps Podcast

 Android or iOS?

-Leaving his smartphone at home, what features would Jacob miss most?
+Leaving his smartphone at home, what features would Phil miss most?

 What features he would like to see added to his smartphone?